Horner verdict could spark major Red Bull problem claims F1 winner

 The 50-year-old continues to protest his innocence and has vowed to stay in his role as the investigations go on, although his future remains very much uncertain.

-It had been reported that the Red Bull’s investigation will last up to the first race of the season in Bahrain, but it is understood that the team are hoping to conclude their findings as early as next week to avoid further disruption.
+It had been reported that the Red Bull’s investigation will last up to the first race of the season in Bahrain but it is now believed by some sources close to the investigation that the team are hoping to conclude their findings as early as next week to avoid further disruption.

 Fisichella: Horner leaving would cause major problems